 The following example shows three files being imported with drag and drop to a client with defaults set up for Cabinet and the Job.

 If the Cabinet that is selected is a Knowledge cabinet (and has Enable Knowledge set as "On"), the client can be left blank.
-Refer to Knowledge.
+Refer to Using Knowledge Cabinets.

 Limits of Number of Files and File Size